Ski Weekend Holidays 2020-2021

-The standard ski weekend itinerary:Wednesday afternoon: Leave your office after almost a full day's work and head for the airport.
+The standard ski weekend itinerary:Wednesday afternoon: Leave your work after a full day of productivity and head for the airport.
 Catch a scheduled flight leaving around 17.00hrs for either Geneva or Zurich (the two most popular gateway airports to the Alps).
-The flight is generally one and a half hours in duration and you will gain the hour with the time-zone difference with Europe.
-However, with an efficient private taxi transfer to a ski resort close to the airport you could be sitting down at your hotel for a late dinner that same day.
+The flight duration is generally 1.5 hours but on the way out don't forget that will gain an hour with the time-zone difference with Europe.
+However, with an efficient private taxi transfer to a ski resort which is close to the airport you could be sitting down at your hotel for a late dinner the same day.

 Sunday afternoon: Finish skiing after a full day on the hill, shower and change.
 Depart your hotel in a private taxi at 17.00hrs and arrive at the airport in time for a late evening flight departing between 20.00hrs and 21.00hrs.
-On the return flight you catch back the hour you lost on the way out so that you will land in the UK between 8.30pm and 9.30pm.
-With luck you should be back home by 11.30pm latest.
+On the return flight you catch back the hour you lost on the way out so that you will land in the UK no later than 9.30pm.
+With luck you should be back home before midnight.

 Time spent skiing: 4 full days